 US 36 to Baseline.
 Go W past 6th Ave and look for the trailhead area on the left.
 Parking is also available on 6th, 7th, 8th, and at Chatauqua.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Gregory Canyon (including The Amphitheatre):
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Gregory Canyon (including The Amphitheatre):